wd5gnr/1802UNO/readme.md

 * ? - Dump 1K of RAM in 1802UNO Format (see below)
 * @ - Load RAM in 1802UNO Format (see below and examples directory; also see binto1802.c)
 * X - Load RAM from Intel hex file

-Using the Serial Port from an 1802 Program
+* Y - Write 1K RAM to Intel hex file (hint, you can delete all the zero lines and keep the last EOF line using a text editor) Using the Serial Port from an 1802 Program
 ===
 In addition, you can write to the terminal from 1802 code at port 1.
 If you